 3) Keep plants that are healthy, especially large mature trees (they also add value to your property)

-4) Choose new plants that are correct for each micro-climate
+4) Choose new plants that are correct for each micro-climate in your garden

 i) sun/ shade requirements